The Los Angeles River

 Contrary to popular belief, Los Angeles is not a desert.
 Angelenos live in a mediterranean climate with seasonal rainfalls concentrated between October and March.
 The region’s average annual rainfall amounts to approximately 12” a year near the coast and 15” around downtown Los Angeles.
 In the mountains of the region, rainfall ranges anywhere from 35” to 52” each year.
 Historically, more than 80% of the region’s rainfall was infiltrated to local groundwater basins.

 Today, less than 50% of our rainfall infiltrates and our rainfall flows off of impermeable surfaces into channelized waterways and directly to the ocean.
-In an average year, 500,000 acre-feet (approximately 163 billion gallons) of precious rainwater is channeled to the ocean.
+In an average year, approximately 600,000 acre-feet (196 billion gallons) of precious rainwater is channeled to the ocean.
 This is comparable to the amount Los Angeles imports from the Owen’s Valley—approximately 157 billion gallons a year.

 In 2012 to 2017, we saw the effects of the last century’s water management practices come to a head as California and the Los Angeles region suffered from the largest drought in recorded history.
 This and other factors forced the region to reconsider its stance on water management.
 The region is moving toward comprehensive watershed management practices, where the entire watershed, not just the river, is taken into consideration to evaluate and develop not only wholistic water management practices but also climate resilient communities.